Healing On The Inca Trail

-In late 2014 I was diagnosed with a more uncommon type of breast cancer and immediately went through surgery, then months of tests, radiation treatment, and now hormone treatment.
-As I was coming out of the fog, I came across the Wild Women organization through a mutual business group I belong to, where Jennifer was talking about all the trips they set up for women.
+In late 2014 I was diagnosed with a more uncommon type of breast cancer and immediately went through surgery, months of tests, radiation treatment, and hormone treatment.
+As I was coming out of the fog, I came across Wild Women Expeditions through a mutual business group I belong to and discovered the trips they set up for women.

-Honestly, I was planning on going somewhere else in 2016, but then, I realized I was getting signs here and there about Peru.
+Honestly, I wasn't planning on going anywhere that year but felt I was getting signs here and there about Peru.
 I picked up a book that turned out to be all about the history of the Inka Trail, then a friend mentioned it, then some clients started talking about it.
 As it is with the way I travel, I notice and listen to the calling.
-Seeing the trip was all pre-planned made it a no brainer.
-Even though I am an experienced world traveler, it seemed like a good idea to have this part of the trip arranged, permits bought and gathered, porters hired, guides ready to go.
+The trip was pre-planned which made it a no brainer.
+Even though I am an experienced world traveller, it seemed like a good idea to have things arranged, permits bought and gathered, porters hired, guides ready to go.
 (Also, I needed to hit South America for my 6th continent of travel.)
-It turned out a friend of mine, Annette, decided to join me so she came along too!
+A friend of mine, Annette, decided to join me, and we both joined the group.

 Arriving in Cusco for 2 days of acclimation was a pretty good idea, I had been sick with acute bronchitis, so my lungs needed time to adjust to the altitude.
 Once we walked around the town a bit, it became clear that our excitement for the hike was completely justified.
-Once we moved on into the Sacred Valley, the trip took on a surreal feeling of exploration and adventure.
+When we made our way into the Sacred Valley, the trip took on a surreal feeling of exploration and adventure.

 And, by the way, in case no one has told you, the Inka Trail is REALLY the Inka staircase.
 One long badass staircase, up and down.
 My perception was that once I made it up those big mountains, that going down would be a breeze.
-Well, that’s not really the case, I had to zig zag down and up the mountains (which our Guides shared with us, thank goodness), to save my knees and back.
-As we moved through the high jungle, in the mist, it felt so incredible peaceful.
+Well, that’s not really the case, I had to zig-zag down and up the mountains (which our guides shared with us, thank goodness), to save my knees and back.
+As we moved through the jungle, in the mist, it felt so incredibly peaceful.

-As the hike neared Machu Picchu, it was still very misty, so as we came to the Sun Gate (no a ray of sunshine to be found), I stepped aside and had some words with the power of the universe.
+As the hike neared Machu Picchu, it was still very misty, so as we came to the Sun Gate, I stepped aside and had some words with the power of the universe.
 Ha!
 I explained that we had come a long way, at great expense, and expected to see Machu Picchu.
 As we got lower, it finally came into view and it felt like I could breathe again.